BZoennchen/supercollider-book/chapters/sounddesign/math/lti-filters.md

 ```

 What we desire is a formula that gives us the amplitude response and the phase response for all frequencies, that is, the [frequency response](sec-frequency-response) $H(e^{i \omega T})$ of the filter.
-In the general case, this is a hard problem but for *[linear time-invarient filters](def-linear-time-invariant)* we know how to compute it.
+In the general case, this is a hard problem but for *[linear time-invariant filters](def-linear-time-invariant)* we know how to compute it.

 ## A Special Type of Filters